audioclassify/CedarAlert/README.md

 The YOLOv9 inference code is based upon 'detect_dual.py' and 'yolov9-s-converted.pt' model (weights) from [https://github.com/WongKinYiu/yolov9](https://github.com/WongKinYiu/yolov9).

-The 'yolo9-s-fire-converted.pt' model (weights) is based the [https://github.com/spacewalk01/yolov5-fire-detection]([https://github.com/spacewalk01/yolov5-fire-detection] and was created by from the 'datasets' folder using 'train_dual.py' from [https://github.com/WongKinYiu/yolov9](https://github.com/WongKinYiu/yolov9) in a python env with this command:
+The 'yolo9-s-fire-converted.pt' model (weights) is based the [https://github.com/spacewalk01/yolov5-fire-detection]([https://github.com/spacewalk01/yolov5-fire-detection] and was created by from the 'datasets' folder using 'train_dual.py' from [https://github.com/WongKinYiu/yolov9](https://github.com/WongKinYiu/yolov9) in a python env with these commands:

 ```
 cd ~